meseguera/m3o-js/examples/cache/README.md

 ```
 ## Get

-Get an item from the cache by key
+Get an item from the cache by key.
+If key is not found, an empty response is returned.

 [https://m3o.com/cache/api#Get](https://m3o.com/cache/api#Get)